 As for the nuts and bolts, the main casino floor is divided in two, with 160 tables on one side and 768 slots on the other, with most minimums $300.
-An adjacent room for high rollers, the Signature Club, is composed of 52 tables, all with lows in the $1000s, along with another 134 slots.
-For electronic gamers, there’s $25 Big Wheel, $5 Roulette and $30 Sic Bo, along with $25 to $300 Live Gaming Baccarat.
+For electronic gamers, there’s $10 Big Wheel, $10 Roulette and $10 Sic Bo, along with $50 to $300 Live Gaming Baccarat.

 If you ask me, Studio City’s casino doesn’t do offer anything you can’t get at City of Dreams, making it rather redundant.
 It would only be useful for guests staying at the hotel, which as you’ll see later on, I don’t think anyone should do.